helloakn/develop-aws-lambda-functions-locally/README.md

 ![alt text](resources/swagger.png)

 ## Acknowledgement
-Thank you all for giving me a chance to answer the coding test.
+Thank you all for visiting to my repo. please feel free to contact me.
-I'm looking forward to work with you and I could make a promise that " I would do my best ".